 TL;DR: Yes, we are!

-Did you know that there are eight managing partners and thirteen decision-makers in our team of fourteen people?
+Did you know that there are eight managing partners and thirteen decision-makers in our team of fifteen people?

 Being a part of überdosis doesn’t feel like working at the office.

 It’s more like an endless journey with great friends.
 Sometimes we decide to take exciting detours on the way to our destination.
 But we always keep our shared vision in mind.

 We welcome you to read our values to understand why we do what we do.
 This will may allow you to put the following sentences in a more apparent context.

 Oh yes!
 Even if we love to try many new things, everyone on the team should be on board.
 We focus on transparency and many discussions within the company.
 We have no secrets, so everyone can get a clear view of the big picture, and decisions become more reliable.

 A few topics push us with warp drive and we want to share these with you.

 We want to be democratic.

 Everyone in the team has one powerful voice to communicate his or her thoughts and ideas to change things across the company.
 Besides, everyone has the right to veto if they disagree.
 Each team member should be aware of the power of his or her voice and use it respectfully.